Andy Luckey

 Andrew A. Luckey (born October 7, 1965) is an American animator, artist, author, designer, director, illustrator and television producer, primarily of animated works.
 He also writes and illustrates children's books and Bible studies.

-Luckey has produced over 300 hours of programming and was most notably a producer on the 1980s-1990s animated TV series Teenage Mutant Ninja Turtles (which earned five Emmy nominations) and Adventures from the Book of Virtues.
-He is also the author and illustrator of the children's book series Spin & Sparkle.
+Luckey has produced over 300 hours of programming, most notably as a producer on the animated series Teenage Mutant Ninja Turtles and Adventures from the Book of Virtues.
+He is the founder of Greater Family, LLC, and the author and illustrator of the children's book series Spin & Sparkle.

-He is the son of animator, director and voice actor Bud Luckey (1934–2018) and a maternal cousin, twice removed, of Animator Earl Hurd (1880–1940) who co-created (with J.R.
-Bray) and patented the process for Cel Animation—a key component of traditional animation.
+He is the son of animator, director and voice actor Bud Luckey (1934–2018) and a maternal cousin, twice removed, of animator Earl Hurd (1880–1940), who co-created and patented the process for cel animation.